Ethics

 • Analyse and evaluate aspects of religion and belief, including their significance and influence

-The topics students cover throughout Key Stage 3 and Key Stage 4 are outlined in the link below:
+The topics students cover throughout Key Stage 3 and Key Stage 4 are outlined in the links below:

 Links to GCSE Exam Board Specifications